Erionis/Simplex_algorithm/README.md

 ### Repository Structure

+* `include` folder containing header files to create instances of linear constrain systems and tableau to perform the Simplex Algorithm

     * `LinearConstrainSystem.hpp` header containing the definition of the struct Linear Constrain System and its associated methods
     * `Tableau.hpp` header containing the defition of the struct Tableau and its associated methods

-* `examples` folder contains 4 source files for testing various cases of linear constrain systems
+* `examples` folder containing 4 source files for testing various cases of linear constrain systems

     * `main.cpp` source file for testing a standard maximization problem
-    * `mainINFEASIBLE.cpp` (test for an infeasible constrain system)
+    * `mainINFEASIBLE.cpp` source file for testing for an infeasible constrain system
-    * `mainMIN.cpp`  (test for a minimization problem)
+    * `mainMIN.cpp`  source file for testing a minimization problem
-    * `mainUNBOUND.cpp` (test for an unbounded constrain system)
+    * `mainUNBOUND.cpp` source file for testing an unbounded problem

 * `CMakeLists.txt` txt file necessary to compile code with CMake